QitaoXu/NewsComment/README.md

 * For the register page: do not using any symbol like %,$,&... which is not allowed.
 * For the story uploaded page, you must contain the "https://" in your link address.
 Otherwise, it will not give you a response.
-* To view our code in Bit Bucket, please select branch Qitao and view readme file by selecting master branch.

 ### Creative Portion ###

 * First, we add a function called forget password, which you can use to reset you password.
 If you click this button,